Northern Sub-Regional Trust Funding Opportunities

 An extensive rage of funding application forms, as well as the NSRT Grant Funding Guidelines can be accessed on the right hand side of this page.
 The due dates for funding rounds in 2021 are: 8 January 2021 | 9 April 2021 | 9 July 2021 | 8 October 2021.

 To be eligible to apply for funding from the NSRT applicants must satisfy the charitable purposes requirement mentioned above and meet one of the criteria listed below:

-- an Aboriginal person who ordinarily reside in and around the land or waters within the “Northern Sub-Region” – i.e. the ILUA area which forms part of the traditional lands and waters of the five Traditional Owner Groups described above;
+- an Aboriginal person who ordinarily resides in and around the land or waters within the “Northern Sub-Region” i.e. the ILUA area which forms part of the traditional lands and waters of the five Traditional Owner Groups described above;

-- the Mapoon Aboriginal Shire Council and the New Mapoon Aboriginal Corporation for the benefit of the communities listed in 2 above;
+- the Mapoon Aboriginal Shire Council and the Northern Peninsula Area Council for the benefit of the communities listed in 2 above;

 - a community sporting club acting in the advancement of social and cultural activities within the Northern Sub-Region;